Greek life and culture

 - Look at a silver tetradrachm coin from fifth-century BC Athens

-- Take a virtual tour around Ancient Athens
+- Take a virtual tour around Ancient Acropolis in Athens

 - Look at the columns on stone buildings you pass by during the day.
 Can you tell what kind of columns they are?